 MSM seems to be well-tolerated since it’s completely natural and already found in the human body.
 There haven’t been many reported side effects of MSM.
 To date, however, there also haven’t been many large, well-controlled human studies looking at its long-term effects.

-According to the Arthritis Foundation, based on the most reputable studies conducted so far on MSM — such as a 2006 pilot study that analyzed the effects of 6,000 milligrams of MSM taken daily by patients with osteoarthritis — it effectively helps improve symptoms of pain and physical function without any major side effects.
+According to the Arthritis Foundation, based on the most reputable studies conducted so far on this supplement — such as a 2006 pilot study that analyzed the effects of 6,000 milligrams of MSM taken daily by patients with osteoarthritis — it effectively helps improve symptoms of pain and physical function without any major side effects.
 (16)

-That being said, MSM is capable of causing mild side effects for some people, including indigestion, upset stomach or diarrhea.
+That being said, it is capable of causing mild side effects for some people, including indigestion, upset stomach or diarrhea.
 It’s also not suitable for people taking blood-thinner medications.
 If you’re pregnant, you’ll want to speak with a doctor before taking it regularly.

 - This “miracle supplement” provides biologically active sulfur, which is the fourth most plentiful mineral in the body and is needed for many different critical bodily functions every single day.